Dave Snowden, Cynefin, and the Table Napkin Test

 In traditional change management, you set a specific goal (”Increase AI adoption by 40%”) and drive people toward it.
 Snowden argues that in complex systems, goal-setting produces perverse incentives, gaming, and Goodhart’s Law in full bloom: when the measure becomes the target, it ceases to be a good measure.
 Beer would recognise the pattern instantly: the purpose of the system is what it does, and what an adoption-target system does is produce adoption numbers, not changed practice.

+Instead of managing outputs, you manage constraints within which behaviour emerges.
+Governing constraints are rigid rules that limit possibilities: “All AI-generated code must pass automated validation before deployment.”
+These reduce novelty but ensure safety.
 Enabling constraints create boundaries within which creative behaviour can emerge: “Teams must include a domain expert in every specification review, and they jointly determine the success criteria.”
 These encourage interaction and adaptation while maintaining coherence.

 The design question shifts from “What should people do?” to “What constraints would make the desired behaviour more likely than the old behaviour?”
 You are not engineering an outcome.
 You are shaping a possibility space.
-This connects directly to Dekker’s concept of Safety-II: studying what goes right, not just what goes wrong, because the same enabling constraints that guide successful outcomes also create the conditions for adaptation when things do not go as expected.
+This connects to Dekker’s Safety-II: studying what goes right, not just what goes wrong, because the same enabling constraints that guide successful outcomes also create the conditions for adaptation when things do not go as expected.

-5. Distributed Sensing: Finding the Weak Signals
+5. Distributed Sensing: Where the Weak Signals Live

 Executives are often the last to know the truth.
 Information is filtered and sanitised as it moves up the hierarchy.
 By the time a signal reaches a quarterly review, it has been translated through three layers of management, stripped of context, and fitted into whatever narrative the current strategy requires.

-Snowden advocates for “Human Sensor Networks”: using the entire workforce to provide real-time data on what is actually happening.
-The application to AI adoption is direct.
+Snowden advocates for distributed sensing: using the entire workforce to provide real-time narrative data on what is actually happening.
 The people who know whether AI is actually changing how work gets done are the people doing the work.
-The developers using (or not using) AI coding assistants.
-The domain experts writing (or struggling with) specifications.
-The team leads watching the dynamics shift (or not).
+The developers using or not using AI coding assistants.
+The domain experts writing or struggling with specifications.
+The team leads watching the dynamics shift or not.
 These stories contain the weak signals of success and failure that no adoption metric can capture.

-6. Snowden and His Limits
+6. The Framework and Its Limits

 (An Organisational Prompt is something you can do now....)